thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 Open `PizzaStore.rest` and create a new order, similar to what was done previous challenges.

-Navigate to the _pizza-store_ terminal, where you should see the following logs pop up with all the events being updated:
+Navigate to the _pizza-storefront_ terminal, where you should see the following logs pop up with all the events being updated:

 ```bash
 == APP == Posting order: